danielsouza21/eShopOnContainersMicroservices/README.md

 * Exposing Grpc Services with creating **Protobuf messages**
 * Using **Dapper for micro-orm implementation** to simplify data access and ensure high performance
 * **PostgreSQL database** connection and containerization
+* Application of retry policy for database migration

 #### Docker Compose establishment with all microservices on docker:
 * Containerization of microservices